justin-tpb/TaxIDs-to-SankeyMATIC/README.md

 ### Arguments
 * `<input_file>`: File containing a column of TaxIDs, one per line.
+  * A maximum of 10,000 TaxIDs can be processed.
   * The first line must contain column headers.
   * The delimiter will be automatically detected.